-The inertial mass consists of an outer ring and an inner hub that connects to the crankshaft.
-The outer ring contains the mass to cancel out the vibrational forces.
+The inertial mass, is made up of an outer ring and an inner hub.
+And, that connects to the crankshaft.
+The outer ring houses the mass, to cancel out the vibrational forces.

-Between the two metal components is the energy-dissipating element, which is a rubber or elastomeric compound.
-This ring of rubber allows the two metal parts to go out of phase as it absorbs the vibrations.
+Between the two metal parts, is the energy dissipating element.
+That material, is a rubber or elastomeric compound.
+This ring of rubber, allows the two metal parts, to go out of phase, as it absorbs the vibrations.

 With A Fluid Isolation System

-The constant twist/untwist movement causes the rubber to heat.
-The most damaging cause would be engine overheating.
-That extra heat can dramatically accelerate deterioration of the rubber isolation ring.
-In addition to heat deterioration, fluid contamination can also accelerate decomposition of the rubber isolation ring.
+The constant twist/untwist movement, causes the rubber to heat.
+The most damaging cause, would be the engine, getting too hot.
+That extra heat, can dramatically accelerate deterioration, of the rubber isolation ring.
+In addition to heat deterioration, fluid contamination can also accelerate decomposition, of the rubber isolation ring.

-If you have an engine oil leak or coolant leak that flows onto the harmonic balancer.
+Consequently, you can have an engine oil leak or coolant leak that flows, onto the harmonic balancer.

-The oil and coolant contamination softens the rubber causing a change in vibration frequency.
-A technician with a stethoscope can pick up the vibrations of a bad harmonic balancer.
-In some cases, you can also see the belt vibration.
+The oil and coolant contamination, softens the rubber, causing a change in vibration frequency.
+Most people with a stethoscope, can pick up the vibrations of a bad harmonic balancer.
+In some cases, you can also see, the belt vibration.
 As the rubber deteriorates even more, you’ll notice engine vibration at higher (RPM)s.

-Usually A Problem With The Harmonic Balancer Will Produce A Few Warning Signs Before It Fails:
+Usually A Problem With The Harmonic Balancer, Will Produce A Few Failure Warning Signs:

-One of the first symptoms of a potential problem with the harmonic balancer is engine vibration.
-If the harmonic balancer can no longer properly absorb the harmonic vibrations, the engine will shake excessively.
-The shaking will become even more pronounced, and therefore be dangerous to the engine at high speeds.
+One of the first symptoms of a potential problem, is engine vibration.
+If the harmonic balancer can no longer properly absorb the harmonic vibrations, the engine will shake badly.
+At some point, the shaking will become even more apparent.
+As a result, making it dangerous to the engine, at high speeds.

-As in with any engine seal heat and engine vibration can cause the seal to become hard and loose its sealing ability which will allow residual engine crankcase pressure to force oil past the seal and out from the engine.
-Because the seal rides against the inner hub of the balancer it can cause grooves to be created in the hub which case the lip seal cannot hold oil inside of the engine.
+Heat and engine vibration, can cause the seal to become hard and loose its sealing ability.
+As a result, allowing residual engine crankcase pressure, to force oil past the seal and out from the engine.
+Because the seal rides against the inner hub of the balancer, it can cause grooves in the seal surface.

 Misaligned Timing Marks

-If a damper is no longer able to absorb crankshaft vibration, the destructive forces will start to attack the transmission.
-The vibrations could damage the input shaft, bearings, planetary gears and more.
-On some vehicles with large displacement engines and manual transmissions, even the gears in the differential can be damaged.
+If a damper is no longer able to absorb crankshaft vibration, the destructive forces will start to, attack the transmission.
+The vibrations could damage, the input shaft, bearings, planetary gears and more.

-Another common issue is the hold down bolt coming loose or breaking.
-In fact some engines are more prone than others for this problem.
-It may be from incorrect torque or just engine vibration.
-At some point may develop into wobble in the pulley and severe engine damage.
+Another common issue, is the hold down bolt coming loose or breaking.
+In fact, some engines are more prone than others for this problem.
+It may be from the wrong torque or just engine vibration.
+But, at some point it could develop into, a wobble in the pulley or even, severe engine damage.

-A belt tensioner or decoupler pulley can take only so much vibration before the bearings inside are damaged.
-While the damper may only flex 1º or 2º, this helps to take a lot of strain off attached components.
+A belt tensioner or de coupler pulley, can take only so much vibration.
+While the damper may only flex 1º or 2º, this helps to take a lot of strain off attached parts.

 A Squeaking Noise You Just Can’t Diagnosis

-A loose or damaged damper can make a squeaking noise as it rotates.
+So, a loose or damaged damper, can make a squeaking noise as it rotates.

-Some dampers are working hardest during idle.
-If a damper has failed, the idle may fluctuate as the dampening mass moves around.
+So, some dampers work hardest, during idle.
+If a damper has failed, the idle may vary, as the dampening mass moves around.

 Removal Errors ( Use The Correct Tools )

-Always use the correct procedure and tools to pull the damper from the vehicle.
-To replace the timing belt on most vehicles, the damper must be removed.
-The most important thing to remember is, never put pressure on the outer ring with a hammer.
+So, always use the correct procedure and tools, to pull the damper from the engine.
+To replace the timing belt on most vehicles, the damper has to come off.
+The most important thing to remember, is never put pressure on the outer ring with a hammer.

-Do not use a hammer to hit the damper.
-This could damage the internal components.
-Always use the correct tools to install a damper.
-Not using the correct tools can damage the damper and the crankshaft.
-The most common installation error is using the center bolt to pull the damper on the nose of the crank.
-It is common to strip the threads in the crankshaft.
+Above all, never use a hammer to hit the damper.
+Because, this could damage, the internal parts.
+Instead, always use the correct tools to install a damper.
+Because, not using the correct tools, can damage the damper and the crankshaft.
+The most common install error, is using the center bolt, to pull the damper on the nose of the crank.
+That’s why, it is common, to strip the threads in the crankshaft.

 Installing The Wrong Belt

-A belt that is too tight can cause excessive stress on the accessory belt drive items.
-As a result, the harmonic damper can fail from the extra tension.
-You may also see this as a flutter in the tensioner arm.
+A belt that is too tight, can cause extra stress, on the accessory belt drive items.
+As a result, the harmonic damper can fail, from the extra tension.
+You may also see this, as a flutter in the tensioner arm.

-While this part is not considered to be a wear part, but balancers do wear and eventually must be replaced.
-So, a simple way to think of the harmonic balancer is like a massive stress reliever.
-As, it buffers and dampens engine parts and engine performance by absorbing the violent torsion of the modern-day engine.
+So, a simple way to think of the harmonic balancer, is like a massive stress reliever.
+Because, it absorbs the violent torsion of the modern day engine.